capable-health/capable-care-mobile-demo/README.md

     -   a recent Node version (v12+),
     -   the yarn Node package manager

 2. Ensure your [local environment variables](https://github.com/capable-health/capable-care-mobile-demo/blob/dev/.env.sample) are set correctly.
 Copy the included `.env.sample` file to a `.env` file and add the values provided by the Capable Health team.

+    NB: if you make changes to the .env file, make sure to restart your server to have them picked up by the server.

-3. Then run the following commands:
+3. Then install your dependencies and run the app:

     ```bash
-    cd capable-care-mobile-demo
     yarn install
     yarn run start
     ```